 Shape data (Power Query)

-With Microsoft Power Query for Excel, you can shape data from multiple data sources by editing query steps to match your data analysis requirements.
+With Power Query, you can shape data from multiple data sources by editing query steps to match your data analysis requirements.

 Resources to learn about shaping data